tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据处理/图片处理概述_intl_en.md

 >
 > - This image processing feature is only supported for Public Cloud regions in mainland China.
 > - Image Processing is a paid service, the fees of which are charged by Cloud Infinite.
-For detailed billing instructions, see Cloud Infinite’s [Billing and Pricing] (https://intl.cloud.tencent.com/document/product/1045/33431).
+For detailed billing instructions, see Cloud Infinite’s [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/33431).

 #### Using REST API

 You can configure image processing with the Cloud Infinite API.
-For more information, see the Cloud Infinite API documentation [Basic Image Processing] (https://cloud.tencent.com/document/product/460/6924).
+For more information, see the Cloud Infinite API documentation [Basic Image Processing](https://cloud.tencent.com/document/product/460/6924).